XiaozhouShi/CRDA-Net/README.md

 # CreDA-Net

-The codes of "CreDA-Net:Cross-resolution Domain Adaption Network for Polyp Segmentation in colonoscopy" for MICCAI 2022
+The codes of "CreDA-Net:A Cross-resolution Domain Adaptation Framework for Polyp Segmentation in Colonoscopy" for MICCAI 2022